Ginbean11/much-free-very-wow/NOTES.md

   * Types of Activities: Music, Art, Food & Drink, Comedy, Museums, Dance, Sports, Outdoors

 * Do I let users edit other users submissions?

+* When is it appropriate to make a model vs including that as a column in another model?
+As an example, activities in this app have categories as a column.
+Should these categories be their own model instead?
+What qualifies something as "model-worthy" or not?
+  * A model can have attributes and methods
+  * A column has only a value